scoute-dich/HHSMoodle/README.md

 # HHS Moodle
-A small android webview application to show the mobile webpage of our school moodle instance.
+A small android webview application to show the mobile website of our school moodle instance.
 Features:

 - save moodle sites as bookmarks
 - set favorite bookmark